Theri (film): Plot

-Joseph Kuruvilla is a non-violent person, who runs a bakery and lives with his five-year old daughter Niveditha "Nivi" and they lead a peaceful life.
-Joseph soon befriends Nivi's teacher Annie, who starts developing a crush on him.
-However, Annie learns that Joseph is actually DCP Vijay Kumar, an honest cop in Chennai.
-When confronted with the truth, Joseph reveals his past.
+Joseph Kuruvilla is a non-violent person who runs a bakery and leads a peaceful life with his five-year-old daughter, Niveditha Nivi, in Alappuzha, Kerala.
+Joseph soon befriends Nivi's teacher, Annie, who starts developing a crush on him.
+Joseph gets into a scuffle with some goons as they try to kill Nivi.
+Annie learns that Joseph is actually DCP Vijay Kumar.
+Joseph later narrates his past to Annie.

-Past: One night, Vijay meets an old man who comes up with a complaint to find his missing daughter Raji, an IT worker, where he investigates the case and within ten hours, only to find that she was raped to death.
-Vijay's further investigation led him to Ashwin, who is the son of Labour minister Vanamaamalai.
-After three days of Raji's death, Vijay heads to Vanamaamalai's house to arrest Ashwin, but Vanamaamalai and commissioner Sibi Chakravarthy informs him that Ashwin was missing since three days and Vijay was tasked of finding Ashwin.
+Past: In Chennai, Vijay meets an old man who comes up with a complaint to find his missing daughter, Raji, an IT worker.
+Vijay finds that she was sexually assaulted to death, and further investigation leads him to Ashwin, the son of Labour Minister Vanamaamalai.
+Vijay heads to Vanamaamalai's house to arrest Ashwin, but Vanamaamalai and commissioner Sibi Chakravarthy inform him that Ashwin has been missing for three days.
+Vijay is tasked with finding Ashwin, and he finds and kills Ashwin.
+Vijay reveals this to Vanamaamalai, who swears to exact vengeance on Vijay for Ashwin's death.